Mattityah/Gioco-Geometry/README.md

 -----

-I built this because I wanted a tool that didn’t exist yet.
+I built this as an experiment.

-Not a filter.
-Not a preset.
-A real-time geometric rendering engine that lets you see your image dissolve into dots, grids, characters, and phosphor light — and control exactly how it does it.
+A way to explore what happens when curiosity, play and simple rules are allowed to become tools.

+Gioco-Geometry is not just an image processor.

+It is a collection of visual systems that transform images into geometry, patterns and structures — while exposing the logic behind them.

+Every effect is both a result and a process.

+A demonstration that with enough curiosity, anyone can build their own creative environment.

 The kind of tool you open to explore, not to execute.